josephclander/bank-app-tech-test/README.md

 - The ongoing balance was added to transaction objects to avoid:
   - numeric logic being added to the `Display` class
   - to create a function aiming for the assignment requirements first and foremost
+- Effort was taken on encapsulation.
+The `currentBalance` in the constructor isn't made available via a method, however constructor functions cannot be made private and so can be accessed directly.
+One last refactor was to remove the constructor and use `#currentBalance`.
+Now this is not accessible.
+- This makes this app work for non-malicious, normal use.
+- However, at this stage of the process, the `listTransactions()` function gives access to the `transactions` array, which contains references to the `transaction objects`.
+This means you can access them and change them.
+- A refactor would be to create encapsulated transactions.
 - Time was spent finding an appropriate `jest matcher` to ensure the date and numbers were tested separately despite being output on the same line.